What is post-traumatic stress disorder?

 The main treatments for PTSD are therapy and medication.

-Your GP may carry out an assessment of your symptoms, before you’re referred to a mental health specialist for more assessments.
-You may be referred to a clinic that specialises in treating PTSD if there is one in your area.
+Your GP may well assess your symptoms, before you’re referred to a mental health specialist for more assessments.
+You might be referred to a clinic that specialises in treating PTSD if there is one near where you live.

 - how to cope with any feelings of fear